-The default codec for static IP extensions is G.711, which gives a bandwidth of approximately 64 kbps.
+The default codec for static IP extensions is G.711 with 64 kbps for voice packets.
 This is appropriate for lease lines or high-speed connections.
-The default codec for dynamic IP extensions is G.723, which gives a bandwidth of approximately 6.4 kbps.
+The default codec for dynamic IP extensions is G.723 with 6.3 kbps.
 This is appropriate for internet connections.
+For voice, G.723 AB uses 8 kpbs.

-• G.711/G.723 compression and bandwidth requirements:
+• G.711/G.723/G729 bandwidth requirements: